niklasforstberg/Mynt/Docs/PRD-phase-1.md

 Secure login system.

-Optionally allow multiple users (e.g., you and a partner).
+allow multiple users (e.g., you and a partner) in one financialentity.

 Asset Types and Input